 PORTFOLIO

-Foster Monroe is a Chicago-born, New York- and Paris-based student of art history and fashion studies at Sarah Lawrence College.
-She previously worked at the Smithsonian’s National Portrait Gallery, where she assisted with research and exhibition planning for a show on theater and fashion in 19th-century America.
-This experience strengthened her curatorial vision at the intersection of fashion and cultural history.
+She previously worked at the Smithsonian National Portrait Gallery, where she assisted with research and exhibition planning for a show on theater and fashion in 19th-century America, and she recently completed a course of study in Paris focused on fashion, textile, and design history.
+This experience, alongside her background in editorial work, social media strategy, and fundraising within the fashion industry, has further refined her curatorial approach at the intersection of fashion and cultural history.

 A dedicated museum-goer and sharp-eyed fashion spotter, Foster is a persuasive communicator and passionate advocate for recycled and sustainable fashion.